CALL FOR NOMINATIONS/APPLICATIONS TO HABITAT CANADA'S NATIONAL BOARD OF DIRECTORS

-- The Nominating Committee shall solicit expressions of interest from the Members for service on committees of the Board (the "Committee Service Notice") concurrently with the distribution to the Members of the "Call For Nominations" information package regarding new Board member nominations, prior to the AGM each year, with a written request that expressions of interest in serving on Board committees be submitted to and received by the Nominating Committee on or before a date to be specified in the Committee Service Notice.
+- The Nominating Committee shall solicit expressions of interest from the Affiliate Members for service on committees of the Board of Directors (the "Committee Service Notice") as soon as practical after the first meeting of the Board of Directors following the AGM each year, with a written request that expressions of interest in serving on Board of Directors committees be submitted to and received by the Nominating Committee on or before a date to be specified in the Committee Service Notice.

-- All appointments to committees of the Board must be approved by the Board who shall consult with the Nominating Committee on such matters.
-To this end, the Nominating Committee shall present a slate of recommended committee appointments to the Board for approval by the Board as soon as possible after the AGM in each year and in any event no later than the first day of June in each year.
+- All appointments to committees of the Board of Directors must be approved by the Board of Directors who shall consult with the Nominating Committee on such matters.
+To this end, the Nominating Committee shall present a slate of recommended committee appointments to the Board of Directors for approval by the Board of Directors as soon as possible after the AGM in each year and in any event no later than the first day of June in each year.

 - Committee appointments shall be for a term of one (1) year, with the term to commence on the first day of June in each year and to end on the thirty-first day of May in each year.
-In the event that a Director, who is on any of the committees of the Board, resigns from the Board, is removed from the Board, or whose term of office expires during the year, then upon said Director leaving his office of directorship, such person shall automatically be deemed to also have resigned on the same day from any committees of the Board on which a Director is serving.
+In the event that a Director, who is a member of any of the committees of the Board of Directors, resigns from the Board of Directors, is removed from the Board of Directors, or whose term of office expires during the year, then upon said Director leaving his or her office of directorship, such person shall be deemed to also have resigned on the same day from any committees of the Board of Directors on which such person is serving.

-- The Board of Directors shall be authorized to create and dissolve all committees of the Board as deemed necessary by the Board, and to revise the terms of reference for all committees of the Board from time to time, including the creation and dissolution of all standing committees, in the Board's sole discretion.
+- The Board of Directors shall be authorized to create and dissolve all committees and advisory groups of the Board of Directors as deemed necessary by the Board of Directors, and to revise the terms of reference for all committees and advisory groups of the Board of Directors from time to time, including the creation and dissolution of all standing committees, in the Board of Directors discretion.

-- Unless otherwise determined by the Board of Directors, each committee and advisory body shall have the power to fix its quorum at not less than a majority of its members, to elect its chairperson and to formulate its own rules of procedure.
-To the extent that the Board or the committee does not establish rules to regulate the procedure of the committee, the provisions of these By-laws applicable to Board meetings shall apply with all necessary modifications.
+- Unless otherwise determined by the Board of Directors, each committee and advisory body shall have the power to fix its quorum at not less than a majority of its members and to formulate its own rules of procedure.
+To the extent that the Board of Directors or the committee does not establish rules to regulate the procedure of the committee, the provisions of these By-laws applicable to Board of Directors meetings shall apply with all necessary modifications.